rswift/kleva-komputa/README.md

 ### Configuration

-The application can be configured through environment variables:
+The application can be configured through simple environment variables:

 ```bash
 # Core configuration